Eduardo Romualdez: Personal life

 Romualdez was married to Concepcion Veloso, the daughter of Jose Maria Veloso.
 They had 4 children.
 He was a member of the Rotary Club becoming president in 1953 and later, as a district governor of Rotary International.
 He also supported the Philippine Tuberculosis Society and the Philippine Cancer Society.

+Eduardo Romualdez's family mausoleum at La Loma Cemetery.

 Death

 Romualdez died in his sleep on July 19, 2001, at age 91.
 He was buried on July 24 at La Loma Cemetery.